yoctoalex/rseries-dmz/README.md

 ![Second DC](./assets/dc2_pool_result.png)

 Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second Data Center, click **Save and Exit** to save it.

+# 5. Conclusion

+In this guide, we have configured a comprehensive DMZ setup using F5 rSeries hardware, Big-IP and F5 XC Cloud environment.
+We have deployed a simple web application, configured the Big-IP and XC CE Tenant on F5 rSeries, exposed the application to the Internet using HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, Malicious User and IP Reputation.
+We have also configured the second Data Center and added it to the HTTP Load Balancer as a backup origin pool.

+This setup provides a secure and scalable environment for the application with advanced protection and performance features.
+The F5 rSeries hardware and F5 XC Cloud environment provide a powerful platform for deploying and managing applications in a secure and efficient way.